tocarevmax/DrumKick/README.md

 * Track artists and see their upcoming local concerts served soonest-first in user dashboard.

-* Explore artists to track and their concerts on personalized detail show page.
+* Explore artists to track as well as their concerts on personalized detail show page.

 ***